 When your iPhone or Mac isn’t working, we put it in recovery mode.
 But how do you recover your Apple Watch when it is not working?
-Earlier, the only option was Apple’s repair center; however, with watchOS 8.5 onwards, you can restore an Apple Watch with a nearby iPhone.
+Earlier, the only option was Apple’s repair center; however, with watchOS 8.5 onwards, you can restore an unresponsive Apple Watch with your iPhone.

 The new feature will come in handy, especially when the Apple watch is not responding or updating.
 In such scenarios, you’ll have to update or restore the watch.
 Here’s how you can do that from your iPhone.

-Requirements to restore Apple watch firmware from iPhone
+Requirements to restore unresponsive Apple watch from iPhone

 But before we see how, check your devices for compatibility.